blissman/ExchangeRateWidget/readme.md

 ## Introduction

-ExchangeRateWidget is a response JavaScript widget designed to read exchange rates from the api of [fixer.io](http://fixer.io/) and allow the user to exchange currencies.
+ExchangeRateWidget is a response JavaScript widget designed to read exchange rates from the api of [fixer.io](http://fixer.io/) and allow the user to calculate currency values between EUR, CAD, and USD.

 ## Installation